gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 using-traffic-generators.py linear 4
 ```

-Now, use the following command to see the L2 miss rate when we remove the Random Generator Cores.
+Now, use the following command to see the L2 miss rate when we remove the `RandomGeneratorCores`.

 ```sh
 grep l2cache.overallMissRate::processor m5out/stats.txt